broken-e/DragDropConfirm/Installer/readme.txt

 So... this is a simple shell extension for Windows to create that confirmation.
 It is essentially a "fork" of the CppShellExtDragDropHandler example found here: https://code.msdn.microsoft.com/CppShellExtDragDropHandler-bbdb6bac

 You can view the Microsoft Open Source Licenses here: http://www.microsoft.com/en-us/openness/licenses.aspx

-NOTE: I have only tested this with Windows 7.

 How this works: